Mike Mazzei Campaign Logo

 • Timed to align with digital and TV

-• Peer-to-peer outreach & SMS reminders
+• Peer-to-peer outreach and engagement

-• Field presence and follow-through
+• Field presence at key locations

 • Converts awareness into action